sanketpadhyal/FacultyOne/README.md

 ## 🚧 Project Status: Under Deep Development

-FacultyOne is currently in **deep and active development**.
+FacultyOne is currently in active and intensive development.
-Core features, architecture, and security systems are being designed and implemented.
+Core features, system architecture, and security mechanisms are being built and refined.

-The platform is **not production-ready yet** and is evolving rapidly.
+This project is not production-ready yet and is evolving rapidly with frequent updates.

+Stay tuned for major improvements and new features.

 ---